pangloss/objectify_xml/README.txt

 == INSTALL:

 * Installable either as a gem or vendored into a project.
-* gem install objectify_xml
+* gem install objectify-xml
-* gem install pangloss-objectify_xml --source http://gems.github.com
+* gem install pangloss-objectify-xml --source http://gems.github.com

 == LICENSE: